mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.4/index.md

 - Updated to Marathon 1.5.5 ([changelog](https://github.com/mesosphere/marathon/releases/tag/v1.5.5)).
 - DC/OS Java Developer Kit updated to the latest version: JDK 8u152.
-- DC/OS compatible with the newest Docker version: 17.05.0.
+- DC/OS is compatible with the newest Docker version: 17.05.0.

 # Issues Fixed in DC/OS 1.10.3

-- Fixed an issue related to a failure mode in DC/OS IAM (Identity and Access Manager), which can cause DC/OS master nodes not to come online for a period of time after failover or restart. [enterprise type="inline" size="small" /]
+- Fixed an issue related to a failure mode in IAM (Identity and Access Manager), which can cause DC/OS master nodes not to come online for a period of time after failover or restart. [enterprise type="inline" size="small" /]

 # Issues Fixed in DC/OS 1.10.2